-LABEL DESCRIPTION Authentication Timeout Settings This field is not available if the user type is user .
-If you want to set authentication timeout to a value other than the default settings, select Use Manual Settings then fill your preferred values in the fields that follow.
+LABEL DESCRIPTION Authentication This field is not available if the user type is user .
+Timeout Settings If you want to set authentication timeout to a value other than the default settings, select Use Manual Settings then fill your preferred values in the fields that follow.
+Otherwise, select Use Default Settings to use the default settings displayed below.
 Lease Time This field is not available if the user type is user .
 Enter the number of minutes this user has to renew the current session before the user is logged out.
 You can specify 1 to 1440 minutes.
 You can enter 0 to make the number of minutes unlimited.
 Admin users renew the session every time the main screen refreshes in the Web Configurator.
 Reauthentication This field is not available if the user type is user .
 Time Type the number of minutes this user can be logged into the Zyxel Device in one session before the user has to log in again.
 You can specify 1 to 1440 minutes.
 You can enter 0 to make the number of minutes unlimited.
-Unlike Lease Time , the user has no opportunity to renew the session without logging out.
-OK Click OK to save your changes back to the Zyxel Device.
+Unlike Lease Time , the user has no opportunity to renew the session without logging out. ОК Click OK to save your changes back to the Zyxel Device.
 Cancel Click Cancel to exit this screen without saving your changes.